Program-driven Planning for Large Virtual Events

 “We felt that a full year to access content provided more benefits to participants,” Fagan said.
 “It’s an innovative approach to extending the life of content.
 Other virtual events allowed attendees to access content for a short amount of time.
 The full year of access makes ATC stand out.
 In addition to this, the virtual ATC offered three times the amount of education credits normally available at the in-person event.”

 During the live broadcast of the virtual ATC, more than 3,750 participants from 57 countries logged in to watch.
 Since then, there has been a 27% increase in views from those continuing to visit the virtual portal to view recorded live sessions, sponsor information, abstract information, and to claim education credits, bringing the total number of views since the portal opened to more than 80,500.
 The number is expected to increase throughout the year the portal is available.

 With so many options for virtual events, event planners may be overwhelmed with where to start.
 Fagan leaves some parting advice for those looking to take the first steps in planning a virtual event.

 “Examine your program first to determine what will translate to a virtual space versus in-person,” Fagan said.
 “This will also help you determine what capabilities and production you will need from your technology platform and virtual production team.”

-Get FREE in-depth guidance for planning a virtual event by downloading Virtual Events: A complete playbook for association meeting and event planners.
+Get FREE in-depth guidance for planning a virtual event by downloading Virtual Events 2.0: A next-generation guide for association meeting and event planners.